tobbywilson/DEMtoMC/README.md

 # DEMtoMC
-Scripts to Convert a DEM to a Minecraft world
+Script (with optional GUI) to Convert a DEM to a Minecraft world

 ## Requirements